Guided missiles of India: Post-independence

 The Agni missile was initially conceived in the IGMDP as a technology demonstrator project in the form of a re-entry vehicle, and was later upgraded to a ballistic missile with different ranges.
 As part of this program, the Interim Test Range at Balasore in Orissa was also developed for missile testing.

 The fourth phase of India's missile program stretched from mid-1990s to early 21st century.
-BJP's tendency to nuclearise India's military has boosted the development and production of missiles.
 The phase has witnessed limited series production of DRDO's missiles and their deployment in battlefields.
-DRDO further embarked on programs in developing submarine launched ballistic missile Sagarika, cruise missiles BrahMos, naval variant of Prithvi Dhanush.
+DRDO further embarked on programs in developing submarine-launched ballistic missile Sagarika, cruise missiles BrahMos, naval variant of Prithvi Dhanush.
 Spanning from 1970s to 2000s, India's missile programs have transitioned into a self-sustaining character.
 Over the period from then, India has made improvements in technology of its missile systems and has produced many missile systems including ICBMs, anti-ballistic missiles, air-to-air missiles, cruise missiles and other systems.